 - Hot Topics & Recent Events – Anything that begins trending on the web and users need information on it straight away.
 This could be anything from a video that has gone viral like the laughing woman wearing the Chewbacca mask, to a celebrity announcing a divorce.
 Information on these topics may only a few minutes old and have quality content.

 Google then starts looking for increased spikes in relaying this type of information on social media, news outlets and blogs to see what is ‘fresh’.
 If your article meets the criteria then it will sail up the Google rankings and make your content more visible.

 The digital world can be difficult, especially with all these rules you have to abide by.
 However it’s all about consistency; if you have 300 articles you could use for your web page, don’t just put all 300 hundred at once and expect it to keep you at the top of the Freshness rankings because it won’t.

-Yes, you may see a short term impact but you won’t sustain traffic to your page and consequently your visibility will drop down rapidly.
-Manage them appropriately, post the most relevant ones first and then filter in the rest over time to keep a continuous flow of traffic coming to your site and your freshness rating high.
+Yes, you may see a short term impact but you won’t sustain traffic to your page.
+Consequently your visibility will drop down rapidly.
+Manage them appropriately, post the most relevant ones first and then filter in the rest over time.
+This helps keep a continuous flow of traffic coming to your site and your freshness rating high.

 Fresh Text To Existing Blog